-Be sure to press the Preview button after changing your rules, otherwise these changes will not be applied in the actual renaming!
+Preview button after changing your rules, otherwise these changes will not be Be sure to press the applied in the actual renaming!

-• If you change the items manually, these changes are lost if you press the button is pressed, the following happens:
+Preview • If you change the items manually, these changes are lost if you press the button.

 Renaming Files